Root Canals in Fairfax VA

 Before we begin treatment, we'll take time to make sure you’re completely numb, so you probably won’t feel anything during the procedure except some slight pressure.
 Dr. Fairfax and our team have performed many successful root canals and know what it takes to make your treatment stress free and as gentle as possible.
 If you’re anxious about the prospect of having a root canal, please don’t hesitate to talk to us about it.
 Aside from our gentle approach, we offer nitrous oxide sedation to help keep you calm during your procedure.

 Keep in mind that any discomfort you may feel is probably caused by the infection that made the root canal necessary in the first place, not by the procedure itself.
 Before you leave our office, we’ll give you post-procedure instructions, and, if necessary, Dr. Fairfax will prescribe medication to eliminate the infection and relieve any lingering discomfort.

-The entire process generally takes between one and three appointments to complete.
+The entire root canal process generally takes between one and three appointments at our Fairfax, VA dental office to complete.
 The length of time depends on the location of the tooth, the number of canals in the tooth, and the extent of infection present.

 Some people are so worried about root canals that they may be tempted to put off treatment even after they start to experience pain.
 Unfortunately, this can have serious consequences for your oral health, including possible tooth loss.

 How can you keep me comfortable during root canal treatment?

 At Dr. Farifax & Associates Family Dentistry, we know that receiving dental care is a challenge for many people.
 We’re also aware that root canals have a reputation for being complicated or uncomfortable, but it’s time to put these outdated ideas aside and see root canals as the essential treatment they are.